macko99/sara-help/README.md

 # SARA Actions help

+Quick guide is visible for login user inside iOS app.

-In case of any questions please contact us at:
+In case of any further questions please contact us at:

 maciejkozub@student.agh.edu.pl